cwabbott0/mali-isa-docs/Midgard.md

     float result = fatan_pt2(temp1.x, temp1.z * temp1.w);

 To do atan instead of atan2, replace y with 1.0. asin and acos are implemented just like in the Mali 200 PP.

+### Compact branch/framebuffer

+This field is used for encoding branches, as well as framebuffer writes.
+So far, we've only figured out branches.

+    0-2: unknown/opcode?
+        010 for conditional branches
+    3-6: Type of instruction to branch to
+        Note: this complements the next-instruction-type field that every instruction has, which gives the type of the next instruction to execute if there is no branching.
+    7-13: Offset to branch to
+        This gives the low 7 bits of the offset in units of quadwords (16 bytes) relative to the next instruction that would be executed.
+    14-15: Opcode?/sign extending
+        00 - unknown
+        01 - extend branch offset with all 1's (use for negative offsets) 10 - extend branch offset with all 0's (use for positive offsets) 11 - unknown, seen used for framebuffer writes.

+I'm a little confused about the offset bit -- the way I've described things, it should be possible to encode positive branch offsets of at most 2^7 - 1 quadwords.
+But the blob refuses to encode branch offsets of more than 2^6 - 1 quadwords, switching to the larger branch encoding instead, as if the offset field is sign-extended.
+But then it also sets high two bits differently depending on whether the branch offset is positive or negative, which seems redundant.
+Is the blob just being inefficient, or am I missing something?

 ## Load/store words